tusher-A/tusher-A/README.md

-## Heyyo, I'm Tusher! 👋
+## Hi, I'm Tusher! 👋

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45px"> About Me:
-**Software Devlopment Engineer** with more than 4 years of industry experience.
-Have solid working experience with React and TypeScript.
-Working knowledge in backend technologies such as AWS Lambda, AppSync, CloudFront, DynamoDB etc.
+**Full-stack Software Developer** with a strong focus on React and AWS.
+With 4+ years of experience in developing and delivering web and mobile applications, have a deep understanding of React and its ecosystem, including Redux, GraphQL & TypeScript.
+Proficient in AWS services such as Lambda, S3, CloudFront, Amplify, Cognito, CodePipeline, AppSync and DynamoDB
 </br>

 #### Front-end: